communitiesuk/funding-service-design-workflows/readmes/python-repos-ide-setup.md

 ```bash
     pip install Flake8-pyproject
 ```
+For convenience, this is also included in the `requirements-dev.in` set of dependencies.
-In VS Code IDE, once `Flake8-pyproject` is installed, the flake8 extension automatically applies configuration from `pyproject.toml` file.
+For VS Code IDE users, once `Flake8-pyproject` is installed, the flake8 extension automatically applies configuration from `pyproject.toml` file.

 ## `detect-secrets` hook
 We use this pre-commit hook to prevent new secrets from entering the code base.(For more info: https://github.com/Yelp/detect-secrets)